mozilla-ai/lumigator/README.md

 ## Rebuilding dependencies

-You may need to manually regenerate the lockfile [Pants recommends using](https://www.pantsbuild.org/2.21/docs/python/overview/lockfiles) if you update dependencies.
+You may need to manually regenerate the [lockfiles](https://www.pantsbuild.org/2.21/docs/python/overview/lockfiles) if you update dependencies.
 To do so:

-1. Add your new dependency to `platform/3rdparty/python/pyproject.toml`.
+1. Add your new dependency to `3rdparty/python/pyproject.toml`.
 This file respects system platform markers, and only very special cases need to be added as explicit `python_requirement` targets.
-2. `pants generate-lockfiles`
+2. run `pants generate-lockfiles`.
+This will take a while - 5-10 minutes in some cases and require access to pypi.

 make sure to add the new lockfiles to the repo with your PR.
 You'll have to rebuild your dev environment if you haven't already.